Rade58/r3f-3d-text/README.md

 So we are adding meshes to array, and later we can loop throug that array to animate individual meshes

 to see what we did check `src/9_accessing_meshes_better_solution/Experience.tsx`

+**BUT AUTHOR OF THE WORKSHOP USES group SOLUTION MORE OFFTEN**, so you choose what you're going to use